ViacomInc/data-point/packages/data-point/README.md

 ##### <a name="entity-type-check">Entity type checking</a>

-You may use **inputType** and **outputType** to type check against the values being passed and resolved from an entity.
+You may use **inputType** and **outputType** to type check the values being passed and returned from entities.
 Type checking does not mutate the result.

 **Built in type checks:**